 Homicide occurs when one individual causes the death of another.
 Not all homicide is murder though, as some deaths caused by another individual are manslaughter, and some are lawful – like when justified by an affirmative defense, such as insanity or self-defense.

-- Hire an Attorney: Having a Combs Waterkotte homicide attorney in Livingston County, MO by your side as soon as possible to help ensure a successful outcome.
-A good lawyer can review police reports, gather evidence, interview witnesses, and develop a robust defense strategy.
+- Hire an Attorney: Having a Combs Waterkotte homicide attorney in Livingston County, MO as soon as possible is crucial for achieving a favorable outcome.
+A good lawyer can help review police reports, collect evidence, interview witnesses, and create a strong defense.
 They can also look for potential ways to get your charges reduced or outright dismissed, or plan an effective, winning trial strategy.
 Call us at (314) 900-HELP or contact us online.

-- Do Not Say Anything: When police say “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, take that seriously.
-Making statements during an investigation can significantly impact the outcome of your case and provide prosecutors with evidence to establish your guilt.
-Having an experienced criminal defense lawyer in Livingston County, MO is crucial to ensuring you communicate effectively.
+- Do Not Say Anything: When police say “Anything you say can and will be used against you in a court of law” during the reading of your Miranda rights, take that seriously.
+Making an ill-timed statement during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
+It’s essential to have a skilled criminal defense lawyer in Livingston County, MO who can help you navigate this situation and articulate your side appropriately.

 Livingston County Resources